Community In Place

-This is our place, all of us together, where we find common needs, appreciation and real problems that we can solve together.
+This is our place, each of us and all of us, together, where we find common needs, engaged appreciation, and real problems that we can solve together.
 The center needs to hold in a rooted way.

 Nothing I’ve written here is meant to imply that urban and world communities are not valuable and essential human cultural and economic dimensions.
 The problem, once again, is what is missing for humans as a whole, to be awakened, evolving and fully present participants in the creative cycles of Life.
 This place where we live is, at least to some extent, why a lot of us are here, and this is also where our responsibilities and possibilities lie.

 Some of the changes that are urgently needed have to begin in places where people are connecting with each other through an ever growing awareness of their local environments.
 It is fundamental.
-Large urban communities, on the other hand, must begin to find their own connections to Place in larger and different ways.
-Urban interests also need to realize that self-identified, place-based rural communities integrated into a healthy environment make healthy urban realities possible.
+Large urban communities, on the other hand, must begin to find their own connections to Place in some greater and different ways.
+Urban realms also need to realize that self-identified, place-based local and rural communities integrated into a healthy environment are what make healthy urban realities possible.

 It is all about beginnings.
 We must start somewhere.
 Like a seed, do we take root in the Earth, this real place we are already a part of, or in the illusory worlds of our imagination, separate from ourselves and life?
 If we step into new beginnings apart from ourselves, our imagination defeats us.
 By starting here, where we are at, our imagination and our efforts become a creative and healthy part of the whole.

 A goal, for some of us, is about a direction, a focus, rather than a place not here.
 It is my effort and what I am willing to give to the journey that counts, rather than how far I actually get.
-Before anything real can occur I have to be here, that is, who I am and where I am at, this place where my own insecurities and possibilities can engage with a living world.
+Before anything real can occur I have to be here, that is, who I am and where I am at, this place where my own sensibilities, insecurities and possibilities can engage with a living world.